Prepaid cards for all currencies

 • Your card provider’s app.

-You can usually link your prepaid card account, via the app, to your current account, then instantly move money across to reload it when you need it.
+You can usually link your prepaid card account to your current account via the app, then instantly move money across to reload it when you need it.

-Some holiday money card providers let you hold a separate balance in each currency – for example, sterling, euros and US dollars.
-You can then move your money between them once it’s been loaded onto the card.
+Some holiday money card providers let you hold separate balances in individual currencies – for example, sterling, euros and US dollars.
+Once your money’s loaded you can then move it between these balances.

-This flexibility would allow you, for example, to load £200 onto your card, then move it to your euros balance, locking in the exchange rate before you leave for a European trip.
+This flexibility lets you, for example, load £200 onto your card and move it to your euros balance.
+You can lock in the exchange rate before you leave for a European trip.

-Prepaid travel cards are typically accepted in all the same places as Mastercard or Visa.
+Prepaid travel cards are typically accepted in all the same places as Mastercard and Visa.
 So, you should be able to use it abroad wherever you see the Mastercard or Visa symbol.

-Never use a credit card to top-up your prepaid card.
-It’s counted as a cash withdrawal, so you’d face the same fees as you would if you used your credit card at an ATM.
-Use your debit card to top up your prepaid card.
-The money comes straight out of your bank account and your bank won’t charge you a fee.
+Never use a credit card to top-up your prepaid travel card.
+This will be counted as a cash withdrawal, so you’d face the same fees as you would if you used your credit card at an ATM.
+Instead, use your debit card, so the money comes straight out of your bank account and you don’t have to pay a fee.

-What currencies can you get on a prepaid travel card?
+What currencies can you get on a prepaid travel money card?

-There are two main types of prepaid currency cards:
+There are two main types of prepaid currency cards, and the supported currencies depend on the card you choose:

-• Multi-currency cards let you hold your balance in different currencies – for example, sterling, euros, dollars – and move your money between them.
+• Multi-currency cards – these let you hold your balance in different currencies – for example, sterling, euros and dollars – and move your money between them.
+They can be handy if you’re hopping between countries and want to fix your exchange rate ahead of travelling.
+They’re also useful for helping you to budget and knowing what you have to spend while you’re away.

 What exchange rate will I get on my currency card?

-If your card holds your money in sterling and lets you spend in multiple currencies, you’ll get the current exchange rate each time you use your card.
+If your card holds your money in sterling and lets you spend in multiple currencies, you’ll get the current exchange rate each time you use it.

 What are the advantages of a prepaid currency card?

-The advantages of using a multi-currency prepaid card include:
+The advantages of using a prepaid holiday money card include:

-• Can be used the same way as a debit card.
+• Can be used in the same way as a debit card

-• You can’t borrow, so you won’t risk interest charges or overdraft fees.
+• You can’t borrow on them, so you won’t risk interest charges or overdraft fees

 • As you’re not borrowing money you won’t need a credit check.

-What are the disadvantages of a multi-currency card?
+What are the disadvantages of a prepaid travel card?

-• Unlike credit cards, they don’t have Section 75 protection.
+• Unlike travel credit cards, prepaid cards don’t have Section 75 protection

-• Some places, like petrol stations and toll booths, might not accept prepaid cards
+• Some places, such as petrol stations and toll booths, might not accept prepaid cards

 Is it worth getting a prepaid travel card?

-Before you decide to get a holiday prepaid card, you might want to consider:
+Before you decide to get a holiday prepaid card, you might want to think about:

-• How frequently you travel abroad and much you'll use it
+• How frequently you travel abroad and how much you'll use it

 • What the limits are for spending and cash withdrawals